 Broken Hands make supercharged and atmospheric psychedelic blues rock.
 Their most recent EP Down by the Current features four killer tracks, currently touring the UK in support of that EP, they only have two more dates left in London and Brighton, get down to one of those dates if you’re about because they are sure to smash it.

 I caught up with the band while they were in Manchester on Monday night, before their gig at the Soup Kitchen to chat about everything from their love of famous food destinations to what it was like on set filming the video for ‘Curves’.

 How did the band come to fruition?
 How did you all meet?

 Dale Norton (lead vocals): To cut a long story short, we all grew up together.
-Cal’s my brother, we’re all from the same area and we played in another band together which almost ended and we were going to split up and not do music any more.
-This was a couple of years ago and then we started running a club night in our home town, when we weren’t a band and then just started playing at that, just to fill in the opening spots and sort of started playing again, so this incarnation of us, as a group of people is just kind of from there.
+Cal’s my brother, we’re all from the same area, and we played in another band together, which almost ended, and we were going to split up and not do music any more.
+This was a couple of years ago and then we started running a club night in our home town, when we weren’t a band, and then just started playing at that, just to fill in the opening spots and sort of started playing again, so this incarnation of us, as a group of people, is just from there.
 But it’s just out of literally knowing each other forever.

 Describe Broken Hands in three words or less.

 Dale: Universal time warp.
 The next sort of stuff we are going to do is very space orientated, so I’m pre-empting it.

 You released your latest EP, Down By The Current, earlier this year.
 How has the response been to that?

 Dale: It’s been kind of delayed because we didn’t really do any shows when we put it out, so we’re actually only just getting a response to it now, this week, so your response to it tonight is really as fresh as everyone else’s.

 Jamie Darby (guitar): It’s sort of been a whole four months behind where we are.
 We are like doing things four months ahead of what we’re releasing, so it’s a bit strange.